fractal27/hse/README.md

     q  / ^C  /  esc  : quit
-    c                : Compress the item selected with the chosen algorithm d                : Decompress the item selected with the chosen algorithm s                : move down in the current section w                : move up in the current section Enter            : open the selected element
-    '/'              : search in the current section c                : compress the item currently selected 1-9              : select the n-th item in the current section r                : rename the item currently selected m                : Move the item currently selected to the other folder open
+    c                : Compress the item selected with the chosen algorithm d                : Decompress the item selected with the chosen algorithm s/j              : move down in the current section w/k              : move up in the current section Enter            : open the selected element(doesn't use less/xdg-open, a incorporated filereader) '/'              : search in the current section c                : compress the item currently selected 1-9              : select the n-th item in the current section r                : rename the item currently selected m                : Move the item currently selected to the other folder open
-    <F5>             : Copy the item selected to the other folder open
+    <                : Copy the item selected to the other folder open
     x                : Delete an item

     'Any Other'      : refresh the current section and do nothing